How Much House Can I Afford With an FHA Loan?

 How big is your down payment?

 Mortgage insurance protects the lender in case you stop making payments on your loan.
-It’s common when the borrower has a down payment that’s lower than 20%, but there are several key differences between the mortgage insurance on a FHA loan and that on a conventional loan.
+It’s common when the borrower has a down payment that’s lower than 20%, but there are several key differences between the mortgage insurance on an FHA loan and that on a conventional loan.

 With mortgage insurance on FHA loans, you pay an upfront premium at the closing in addition to the monthly premiums.
 The upfront premium is 1.75% of the base loan amount, so for a $250,000 house with 3.5% down, the upfront premium would be $4,222.

-You also can’t drop FHA mortgage insurance when you reach 20% equity like you can with a conventional loan.
+On top of the mortgage insurance premiums, you can’t drop FHA mortgage insurance when you reach 20% equity like you can with a conventional loan.
 With conventional loans, once you’ve paid down the principal and accrued 20% equity, you can request that the lender drop your mortgage insurance.
 At 22% equity, the mortgage insurance automatically drops off.

-If you start out with a down payment that’s 10% or higher, the FHA monthly mortgage insurance premiums drop away at 11 years.
+If you start with a down payment that’s 10% or higher, the FHA monthly mortgage insurance premiums drop away at 11 years.
 Otherwise, with less than 10% down, the insurance stays on the loan for its lifetime.

 While you could still refinance to a conventional loan after several years and possibly remove the mortgage insurance (depending on home values and how much equity you’ve accrued), you would have to pay fees and closing costs, which can make it an expensive choice.

-When buyers can offer a higher down payment, sellers feel more confident that they have a savings cushion available — just in case.
+When buyers can offer a higher down payment, sellers feel more confident that they have a savings cushion available, just in case.
 “If something comes up at inspection time,” Chaney notes, the seller can ask buyers “to take care of that stuff themselves.”

 How many years will you have the loan?